dpi-tta-lessons/ruby-basics/content.md

 ### String

+A sequence of characters, usually used to store text.

 ```ruby
 pp "this is a string of text"
 ```
 {: .repl }

 ### Number

+Represents numeric values, such as integers or floating-point numbers.

 ```ruby
 pp 100   # Integer